wp-plugins/auto-featured-image-from-title/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically generates an image from the post title of a new post and sets it as the featured image.
+Automatically generates an image from the post title of a new or updated post and sets it as the featured image.

 == Description ==

-This plugin automatically generates an image from the post title of a new post and sets it as the featured image.
+This plugin automatically generates an image from the post title of a new or updated post and sets it as the featured image.
 The image will then be included in your theme wherever the featured image for the post is called for.

+It's good to have an image in every post that you create.
+It helps for things like like search engine optimization, social sharing, and just the attractiveness of your blog.
+But sometimes it can take longer to find a good image for a particular blog post than to write the post itself.

+This plugin simplifies the process of publishing blog content.
+It will create a customized image for each post you write.
+You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title of a new or updated post on top of this this background image to create a unique image for each post.

 == Installation ==